In This Article

 If your entire fraud detection pipeline or document processing workflow depends on one AI vendor, a disruption to that vendor disrupts your operations.
 Where practical, evaluate alternative vendors for critical AI functions.
 Even if you do not switch today, knowing your options and having evaluated alternatives puts you in a stronger position if a change is forced.

 The Financial Stability Board has flagged AI vendor concentration as a systemic risk for financial services.
 Black Kite's 2026 Third-Party Breach Report found an average of 5.28 downstream victims per third-party breach, the highest level recorded, indicating how vendor disruptions cascade through interconnected systems.
-For credit unions and community banks with limited vendor management staff, concentration risk is amplified -- you have fewer resources to manage a forced transition.
+For credit unions and community banks with limited vendor management staff, concentration risk is amplified.
+You have fewer resources to manage a forced transition.

 Understand Your Vendor's Vendor